CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 ---

 ## Course Syllabus and Policies
 The course is currently planned to be entirely in person for lectures and recitations.
 Most office hours will be in person, but some may be held over Zoom as well.
-The course uses Gradescope for homework submission, grading, discussions, questions, and supplementary documents; slides and handouts are posted here on the course website; GitHub is used to coordinate group work.
+The course uses Gradescope for homework submission, grading; slides and handouts are posted here on the course website; GitHub is used to coordinate group work.
 We also use Slack for communication and group work: check your email during the first week of classes for the Slack sign up link.

 ## Prerequisites
-There are no formal prerequisites, but we strongly recommend having a solid foundation in programming before taking this class (e.g. 15-121, 15-122).
-You will also get more out of the course if you have experience with some larger development projects, for example, through larger class projects (e.g. 17-214, 15-410), internships, or open-source contributions.
-If you have questions, please don't hesitate to reach out to the class instructors.
+This class has a pre-requisite of 15-122 or 15-121.
+If you have not taken those classes, but you think you have similar experiences, please reach out to the instructors.

 ## Communication
 The primary form of communication within this course is through Slack.
 We will make announcements through a dedicated channel in Slack, and also provide channels for homework clarifications and team-based communication.
 As such, we **highly recommend** that students install Slack on their phones / desktop with notifications enabled.

 The instructor, TA, and CAs will also hold weekly office hours to provide support with course materials and projects.
 You can find the office hours schedule updated weekly here on the course website.

 You can contact the course staff via both Slack and email.
+Your team will also have assigned CAs as your primary point of contact for additional support with assignment or recitation-related questions.
+When contacting instructors or your designated CAs, please email/message the instructor, TA, and designated CA at the same time.

 ## Teamwork
 Teamwork is an essential part of this course.
 Most projects are done in teams of 3-5 students.
 Teams will be assigned by the instructors and stay together for multiple projects.
 Most projects have a component that is graded for the entire group and a component that is graded individually.